fdiebel/studio-rod-adaptor/README.md

 * Walls: 2.05
 * Fill: 50

 There was a *very* slight bit of flex with my follow focus mounted but not enough to affect pulling focus.
+I'll probably try printing with different settings/materials and see if that makes any difference.

 To finish the project, you will need 2 M4 nuts and 2 ~20mm M4 bolts, preferrably with wing nuts for easy hand-tightening.